AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 `docker run -itd --name mysql1 -v mysql1:/var/lib/mysql --network="database" -e MYSQL_ROOT_PASSWORD=mysecretpassword alphabravoio/ubuntu-mysql:latest`

-Confirm that these are all running by checking `docker ps`.
+Confirm that these are all running by checking `docker ps -n 3`.
+You should have the following container names showing: mysql1, apache1, and nginx1

 Also confirm that nginx and apache are available externally on your lab server: